 My books are my most precious possession and I care for them as if they were part of my family.
 I have this game I invented around books… I buy a book in every new place I visit, or in every new airport I travel through.
 And if I go to the same place in two different years, I’m allowing myself to buy another book, or two, or three… Every book I have has the location and year of purchase marked on it.
 My books are not just reading material, but also memories of all the places I’ve been to.
 And I’ve been to many places, so you can imagine I have quite the collection.

-There are so many reasons I love books, but here are my top three reasons:
+There are so many benefits of reading and so many reasons I love books, but here are my top three reasons:

 The joy of exploring new worlds

 Exploring new places always comes with the thrill of discovering new things.
 That’s why we love traveling, going to new holiday places, new museums and new restaurants.
 (Just a side not here… I also love food very much, so I just had to add the restaurant reference, otherwise my list wouldn’t be complete.)

 With books, you can be an explorer with every new page you turn.
 Writers have that special ability of catapulting you into a whole new world by using such a simple tool as the word.
 They will throw you in right there in the middle of all the action.
 Once engulfed in that whole new world, you’ll actively take part in uncovering mysteries, solving murders, and meeting new people.
 Imaginary as these new people may be, talented writers can make you love or hate a character.
 They can bring all these new worlds to life, and so a new adventure begins.

 We all have our imaginary stories that we create when we are children.
 Unfortunately, this creativity steps aside as we grow up and we exchange our imaginary worlds and people for the real ones.
 We start living in the real world and forget about the ones we used to create as children.
 In my case, and in the case of many others who love to write, these imaginary worlds keep on living through our creative writing.